MeirKriheli/meirkrihelicom/content/en/about.md

 software development (backend and frontend), web application development and services to organizations, including servers setup, maintenance and consulting.

+After many years as a freelancer, I became an employee.

 Development
 -----------